 Truckers were foul mouthed and dirty and the work was tiring and grueling.
 I had an MBA and I was supposed to be dressed in a suit and tie not draped in a tarp and bungee cords.
 I was supposed to sit behind a desk with an 18-inch screen, not an 18-inch steering wheel.
 But hosting events and happy hours for RUNINOut was wearing me out and there was no money in it.
 And trucking provided the allure of miles upon miles of driving bliss and easy money.

-When we met our instructor all stereotypes of an overweight trucker in jeans and cowboy boots went out the window.
+When we met our instructor, stereotypes of an overweight trucker in jeans and cowboy boots went out the window.
 Jimmy was every bit 5 foot 8, lean and scrawny.
-He sported a goatee so thick that I could easily lose my keys in it.
+He sported a goatee so thick that I could easily lose drop my keys in it, and never find them for weeks.
 He had no mustache and neither did he have any hair.
 His bald dome was so shiny, I had to don polarized glasses to eliminate any glare.

 “My name is Jimmy – I’ve been trucking since it was sexy to be a trucker, when you were just a twinkle in your father’s eye.

-“Convoy, Smokey and the Bandit – I’m not too young to remember when the urban cowboy was idolized and when trucking was trendy.
+“Convoy, Smokey and the Bandit – I’m not too young to remember when the urban cowboy was idolized and when trucking was trendy,” I snidely replied.